-Offering free delivery will help boost customer confidence, but you should also set out a clear policy for returns.
+Offering free delivery can help boost customer confidence, but you should also set out a clear policy for returns.
 At a minimum, your returns policy should cover the following:

 - Refunds: Set out the circumstances under which a refund would occur, and what the nature of the refund will be, e.g. full money back or shop credit.
-Ensure this complies with the law.
+Ensure your policy complies with applicable laws.